Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

     - (optional) Select “Developer Build” to log debug messages.
 6. Click *Build*:
     - Save environment binary to the `python` sub-directory of the cloned repository *(you may need to click on the down arrow on the file chooser to be able to select that folder)*

-## Installing Python API
-In order to train an agent within the framework, you will need to install Python 2 or 3, and the dependencies described below.

-### Windows Users

-If you are a Windows user who is new to Python/TensorFlow, follow [this guide](https://nitishmutha.github.io/tensorflow/2017/01/22/TensorFlow-with-gpu-for-windows.html) to set up your Python environment.

-### Requirements
-* Jupyter
-* Matplotlib
-* numpy
-* Pillow
-* Python (2 or 3)
-* TensorFlow (1.0+)

-### Installing Dependencies
-To install dependencies, go into the `python` directory and run:

-`pip install .`

-or

-`pip3 install  .`

-If your Python environment doesn't include `pip`, see these [instructions](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers) on installing it.

-Once dependencies are installed, you are ready to test the Ball balance environment from Python.

 ### Testing Python API